 Because with the advent of newer versions of Windows I found that many of the old tried and true methods of making the BMW diagnostic tools functional were no longer so easy to manage for most people new to the tools.
 I thought I could apply the tools and methods I had created to create a universal Windows installer for the BMW tools that would work for any user no matter what version of Windows they were running.
 That is of course, as long of course as the basic hardware and software requirements were met.

 At the end of 2017 I added in the BMW wiring diagram system (WDS) offering.
 It too is a tool that was designed for Windows back in the late 1990's and had some severe issues with modern versions of Windows.
 I found the shortcomings, programmed around them, created a DVD installation process that would allow the WDS to work on any Windows computer no matter which operating system was installed.
 In 2021 I finished rewriting the code that the BMW WDS runs on to fix one major issue that kept it from working on modern versions of Windows.
 And then I created a downloadable version of the WDS, which is currently available.

 The only other issue is the computer - a older Windows based desktop computer is generally fine, if it meets the technical requirements and you have a place to use it near the car.
 Most people use a notebook (or laptop) which allows you to use it in the car.
 The screen on the laptop must have a minimum screen resolution of 1024 x 768 as the DIS and SSS are designed to work on that resolution.
 If you have a greater screen resolution (1280x800, 1280x1024, 1440x900 etc.), no problem.
-This is a case where newer and larger is not always better.
+However this is a case where newer and larger is not always better.

 The above is approximate, different factories may have changed on different dates.
 The above is generally accepted for the USA/Canada.